stephenkarpeles/rick-morty/README.md

-## Development server
+## Local setup

+1. Git clone this repo
-After installing npm packages (`npm install`), you can run `ng serve` to start a development server.
-Navigate to `http://localhost:4200/` and you will see the application.
-The app will reload automatically when you change any of the source files.
+2. Install npm packages (`npm install`)
+3. To spin up the server, run `ng serve`
+4. Navigate to `http://localhost:4200/` and you will see the application

+Note: The app will reload automatically when you change any of the source files.

 ## Further help